The History of College of the Canyons

 "Our goal is not to provide just a college for the community, but a college of quality, one that will be admired and used as a model throughout the state," Rockwell said to the assembled guests and dignitaries.
 "With our staff and administration, this goal is within our grasp."

 The timing of the 6.4-magnitude Sylmar earthquake on February 9, 1971 was fortuitous for College of the Canyons.
 No permanent campus structures yet existed, but the architectural plans for the buildings on the drawing board were beefed up significantly to make the college's first structures among the safest in California.

 "The Student Center was supposed to be two stories, but everything changed the day of the Sylmar earthquake," said Al Adelini, who served as dean of student activities.
 "That was a very fateful day for the college, and we became the most earthquake-ready facility in the whole valley."

-Eighty-nine students graduated during the college's second commencement ceremony -- the first to occur on the permanent campus -- in 1971 (see photo above).
-The figure was more than five times greater than the 16 graduates a year earlier -- and a portent of things to come.
+Eighty-nine students graduated during the college's second commencement ceremony – the first to occur on the permanent campus – in 1971.
+The figure was more than five times greater than the 16 graduates a year earlier – and a portent of things to come.